arnabnandikgp/setban_ASN_poc/README.md

     else
         isIP = true;
 ```

-Since there is already a banlist.dat in the local directory that stores the list of banned ip addresses it will be good to either integrate the data of banned ASNs into it or maybe make a new memory file to store the data of banned ASNs.
-The above proposal is a bit bold as I know the fact that it will not be easy to get all the bitcoin developers to agreement on building a new local file to store the list of banned list of ASN .
+I have made a bold design desicion to make a new loacal binary file to store the list of the banned ASNs.This proposal is a bit bold as I know the fact that it will not be easy to get all the bitcoin developer community to agreement on building a new local file to store the list of banned list of ASN.

-There can be an another way too, that is using the bannedlist.dat used for storing the list of banned IPs to also store the the list of banned ASNs but I am not sure how to read and write two different categories of data from a single binary file.
+But my design proposal of making a new bianary is also valid from the fact that each user will have a different set of banned ASNs and just like the banned addresses list which is stred in local as binary file we will require a similar arrangement for the ASNs too.
+Also there is a possibility of using the same binary file i.e bannedlist.dat which currently stores the list of banned addresses to lso store the list of banned ASNs.
+Though I am not sure how to read and write two different categories of data from a single binary file.

-So just like when connecting to peers the addrman first loads the content of bannedlist.dat of banned IP addresses in a map “m_banned” we will load it onto a map “m_banned_As”.
+Neverthelss in which binary file we will be storing our list of banned ASNs we will then load the contents of it onto a map with name say called “m_banned_As” just like when connecting to peers the addrman first loads the content of bannedlist.dat of banned IP addresses onto a map “m_banned”.

 As discussed earlier since we need to make suitable changes in the “IsBanned: method in order to detect IP addresses that were not explicitly banned but belong to a banned ASN, and to facilitate it checking for the contents of the m_banned_As we can have an “IsBannedAs” method to check in the continents of the banned AS list,[here](https://github.com/arnabnandikgp/setban_ASN_poc/blob/main/banman.cpp#L55)